MeliseRocha/INCM_project/README.md

    - **Password**: `123`
 2. Alternatively, you can register a new account directly within the application.
 Go to **Register** in the homepage to do that.

----

-### Notes
-- Make sure all dependencies are properly installed during the setup script execution.
-- If you encounter any issues, refer to the troubleshooting section in the project documentation or contact the project maintainer.